 Dan Stehn is an expert in the packaging of injectables.
 He has spent the past 23 years in Business Development roles for contract service providers supporting Life Science organizations.
 He joined Sharp in 2008 as Director of Injectable Packaging where he is responsible for directing Sharp’s Injectable services platform, providing custom assembly and secondary packaging solutions for vials, pre-filled syringes and injectable devices.
 Mr. Stehn has directed and participated in over 20 FDA product launches on behalf of his clients.
 For many of them, these would have been their first commercial product introduction and in almost all cases, delivered under extreme deadline.
 Mr. Stehn has a BS in Packaging Science from Rochester Institute of Technology and is also on the Editorial Advisory Board for Contract Pharma Magazine.

 Sharp offers the expertise, flexibility and capacity for injectables assembly, labelling, packaging and serialization in both our Sharp Belgium and Sharp Allentown facilities.
-Click here to find out more or schedule a meeting with the team at DCAT Week in New York this month.
+Click here to get in touch with one of our experts or connect with the Sharp team at CPhI North America (stand 2046) this April.